 Step 3: Select Portrait from Orientation Option

-In the “Page setup” window, select “Custom” from the dropdown box.
-Enter 5.63 x 10 in the box below (swap the default number).
+In the “Page setup” window, choose “Custom” from the dropdown box, then replace the default number with 5.63 x 10 in the box below.

 Step 4: Click on Apply